ethz-adrl/ifopt/README.md

     $ make test

 This should solve the [example problem](test/ex_problem.h) with your installed solver.
-You can also execute these manually by typing
+You can also execute these manually by running e.g.

-    ./test/ex_ipopt
-    ./test/ex_snopt
+    $ .ifopt/test/ipopt_test

-of if you are using [catkin]
+of if you are using [catkin] or

-    rosrun ifopt ex_ipopt
-    rosrun ifopt ex_snopt
-    rosrun ifopt_test
+    $ cd catkin_workspace
+    $ catkin_make run_tests
+    $ (catkin build ifopt --no-deps --verbose --catkin-make-args run_tests)

 ## <img align="center" height="20" src="https://i.imgur.com/vAYeCzC.png"/> Usage

 Example from [test/ex_problem.h](test/ex_problem.h).